NothaSibeko/HalloweenWebsite/README.md

-# This is very interest website, which was created for Halloween.
+# HALLOWEEN WEBSITE
-it is HTML, CSS and JavaScript.
+This is very interest website, which was created for Halloween. it is HTML, CSS and JavaScript.